 Day 3 in Deventer

 Let’s say that you will arrive in Deventer at around noon.
 The Christmas market of Deventer begins at 11:00 and it is always very crowded.
-You could also opt to drive from Dordrecht to Deventer in the evening of the 13th of December, to enter Deventer before the crowds.
+You could also opt to drive from Dordrecht to Deventer in the evening, to enter Deventer before the crowds.
 But it’s your call.

 After you’ve arrived in Deventer you must be starving.
 One of the great lunch cafes and restaurants in Deventer is Fooddock.
 Fooddock is the first food hall in the Eastern part of The Netherlands.
 After eating your food it’s time to explore the Dickens Christmas market of Deventer.